At University Orthopaedic Surgeons, we have one standard of care for all—the best.

-The professional fees in our office are carefully examined and are customary for orthopedic surgeons in our area.
+The professional fees in our office are carefully examined and are customary for orthopaedic surgeons in our area.
 We make every attempt to keep your overall medical expenses to a minimum.
-The cost of operating a large orthopedic practice is significant, and this is reflected as part of our fee.
+The cost of operating a large orthopaedic practice is significant, and this is reflected as part of our fee.
 Billing costs are a portion of this overhead, and in an effort to keep this cost to a minimum, it is expected that fees for office visits and X-rays will be paid at the time your service is rendered.
 This gives you a clear understanding of your bill and an opportunity to discuss any problems.

 We do not want any patient to suffer undue financial hardship because of their misfortune.

 If you are having difficulty with your account, please do not hesitate to request a meeting with our accounting department where a confidential discussion may help resolve your problem.
 For your convenience, payments for your office visits may be made by cash, check, or credit card.

 For University Orthopaedic Surgeons office visits, payment is expected on the day of your office visit.
 You will be provided information and a form to use in claiming the reimbursement from your insurance company, but we will not file claims for you unless we have a prior agreement with your insurance carrier.